influxdata/docs.influxdata.com-ARCHIVE/content/influxdb/v0.11/administration/backup_and_restore.md

     parent: administration
 ---

-Starting with v0.11.0, InfluxDB has the ability to snapshot a single data node at a point-in-time and restore it.
+InfluxDB has the ability to snapshot a single data node at a point-in-time and restore it.

 ## Backups